Joemillard/pollinator_taxonomic_geographic_dist_text-analysis/README.md

 ## See below for brief script overviews and session info:

-**00. functions.R** - all functions used as part of the analysis, sourced into R scripts for analysis where appropriate
+**00. functions.R** - distinct functions used as part of the analysis, sourced into R scripts for analysis where appropriate

 **01. scrape_abstracts.R** - scrapes potential taxonomic records from abstracts using scrapenames() in the taxize package